-The Directors make estimates and assumptions concerning the future as required by the preparation of the financial statements in conformity with EU endorsed IFRSs.
+The Directors make estimates and assumptions concerning the future as required by the preparation of the financial statements in conformity with international accounting standards in conformity with the requirements of the Companies Act 2006.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.